yasen-yankov/ios-docs/DataSource/binding-with-ui.md

 });
 ```

-If this is not enough you can create your custom cells by using the <code>createCell</code> block function:
+If this is not enough to achieve to look you want, you can create your custom cells by using the <code>createCell</code> block function:

 ```Objective-C
 [self.dataSource.settings.tableView createCell:^UITableViewCell *(UITableView *tableView, NSIndexPath *indexPath, id item) {